-(1) ((Owners who have worked with the department to prevent livestock depredation, yet who still experience loss or losses that occur under emergent situations, may file a claim for cash compensation if they meet eligibility requirements.
+(1) ((Owners who have worked with the department to prevent live-stock depredation, yet who still experience loss or losses that occur under emergent situations, may file a claim for cash compensation if they meet eligibility requirements.

-(2))) Claimant must notify the department within twenty-four hours of discovery of livestock or other domestic animal attack or as soon as feasible.

-(((3))) (2) Damage claim assessment of amount and value of domestic animal loss is the primary responsibility of the claimant.

-(((++))) (3) Investigation of the loss and review and approval of the assessment will be conducted by the department:

-(a) The ((owner)) claimant must provide access to department staff or designees to investigate the cause of death or injury to domestic animals and use reasonable measures to protect evidence at the depredation site.

-(b) Federal officials may be responsible for the investigation when it is suspected that the attack was by a federally listed species.

-(((5) Claimant must request a damage claim application within ten days of a loss.

-(6)) (4) To be eligible a claimant must submit a written statement, within thirty days of discovery of a loss to indicate his or her intent to file a claim.
+- (2))) Claimant must notify the department within twenty-four hours of discovery of livestock or other domestic animal attack or as soon as feasible. - $((\frac{3}{3}))$ Damage claim assessment of amount and value of domestic animal loss is the primary responsibility of the claimant. - ((4))) (3) Investigation of the loss and review and approval of the assessment will be conducted by the department: - (a) The ((owner)) claimant must provide access to department staff or designees to investigate the cause of death or injury to domestic animals and use reasonable measures to protect evidence at the depredation site. - (b) Federal officials may be responsible for the investigation when it is suspected that the attack was by a federally listed species. - (((5) Claimant must request a damage claim application within ten - (6) (4) To be eligible a claimant must submit a written statement, within thirty days of discovery of a loss to indicate his or her intent to file a claim.

-(5) A complete, written claim must be submitted to the department within ((sixty)) ninety days of a discovery of an attack on domestic animals or livestock to be eligible for compensation.

-((-7) - The)) - (6) A claim form declaration must be signed, affirming that the information provided is factual and truthful, per the certification set out in RCW 9A.72.085 before the department will process ((a)) the claim.

-(((8))) (7) In addition to a completed claim form, ((an applicant)) a claimant must provide:

-(a) ((Claimant must provide)) Proof of legal ownership or contractual lease of claimed livestock.

-(b) ((Claimant must provide)) Records documenting the value of the domestic animal based on ((current)) either market price or value at the time of loss depending upon the determination for cause of loss.

-(c) Declaration signed under penalty of perjury indicating that the ((applicant)) claimant is eligible for the claim, meets eligibility requirements listed under this chapter, and all claim evaluation and assessment information in the claim application is to the best knowledge of the claimant true and accurate.

-(d) A copy of any insurance policy covering loss claimed.
+- (5) A complete, written claim must be submitted to the department within ((sixty)) ninety days of a discovery of an attack on domestic animals or livestock to be eligible for compensation. - $((\frac{(7) \text{ The}}{)})$ $\underline{(6)}$ A claim form declaration must be signed, affirming that the information provided is factual and truthful, per the $\underline{\text{certification set out in RCW } 9A.72.085}$ before the department will process $((\frac{1}{2}))$ the claim. - $((\frac{(8)}{(8)}))$ In addition to a completed claim form, $((\frac{an \ appli-}{cant}))$ a claimant must provide: - (a) ((Claimant must provide)) Proof of legal ownership or contractual lease of claimed livestock. - (b) ((Claimant must provide)) Records documenting the value of the domestic animal based on ((current)) either market price or value at the time of loss depending upon the determination for cause of loss. - (c) Declaration signed under penalty of perjury indicating that the ((applicant)) claimant is eligible for the claim, meets eligibility requirements listed under this chapter, and all claim evaluation and assessment information in the claim application is to the best knowledge of the claimant true and accurate. - (d) A copy of any insurance policy covering loss claimed.

-(e) ((Copy)) Copies of applications for other sources of loss compensation and any payment or denial documentation.

-(f) The department approved checklist of preventative measures that have been deployed, or affirm documented compliance with the terms and conditions of the claimant's agreement with the department, or the director approved waiver.
+- (e) $((\frac{Copy}{}))$ Copies of applications for other sources of loss compensation and any payment or denial documentation. - (f) The department approved checklist of preventative measures that have been deployed, or affirm documented compliance with the terms and conditions of the claimant's agreement with the department, or the director approved waiver.